In December 1980, a 1729.06-meter (63:01) print of was censored by 3.70-meters (00:08) for an R-rating.

 sex, which was described as:

 Note that there was a brief period where the X-rating was considered not just for sex films, but also material that was too extreme for the R-rating.
-During this time, violence could exist in the X category, and films such as CALIGULA, JUNGLE WARRIORS, PINK FLAMINGOS, KILLER NUN, and ROSEMARY'S KILLER were awarded this rating.
-The guidelines were swiftly tightened up to remove violence, though pro-censorship groups will try to tell you otherwise.
+During this time, violence could exist in the X category, and films such as CALIGULA (1980), JUNGLE WARRIORS (1984), PINK FLAMINGOS (1972), KILLER NUN (1978), and ROSEMARY'S KILLER (1981) were awarded this rating.
+The guidelines were swiftly tightened up to remove violence, though pro-censorship groups will claim otherwise.

 Despite Publishing and Broadcasting Video having an 89m 'Special Condition' tape passed in September 1983, and a 92m X-rated tape passed in February 1984, we have yet to see any confirmation that either was actually released.
 If anyone has any evidence to the contrary then please send in the details.